 Software Engineering (and many other professions) requires regular diagnostics, retrospectives, post-mortems, root cause analysis, etc. We want to reflect on the past and learn something from it, so we can improve, and avoid repeating mistakes.

-But often this process of learning from the past doesn’t work.
-Some teams identify causes and still keep struggling with the same issues.
-They compose a good story of why things happened, and still fail to improve.
+But we often don't learn from the past even after retrospectives.
+Some teams identify problems causes and still keep struggling with the same issues.
+They compose good stories of why things happened, and still repeat the same mistakes later.

 "I have seen far too many people who upon recognizing today's gap try very hard to determine what decision has to be made to close it.
 But today's gap represents a failure of planning sometime in the past." - Andrew Grove (from "High Output Management")

-Many times I have seen fantastic descriptions of past errors, and as soon as the next day, the teams reverted to the usual, almost instinctive behavior.
+Many times I have seen fantastic descriptions of past errors (post-mortems), and as soon as the next week, the teams reverted to the usual, almost instinctive behavior.

 Why is this so?
 Take a look a this excerpt form a book about medical diagnostics: “The Sociology of Medical Screening: Critical Perspectives, New Directions” edited by Natalie Armstrong and Helen Eborall